Logarithm of a matrix: Example: Logarithm of rotations in the plane

-is a generator of the Lie algebra so(2).
+is a generator of this Lie algebra.

 Existence

 The question of whether a matrix has a logarithm has the easiest answer when considered in the complex setting.
 A complex matrix has a logarithm if and only if it is invertible.
 The logarithm is not unique, but if a matrix has no negative real eigenvalues, then there is a unique logarithm that has eigenvalues all lying in the strip $\{z \in \mathbb{C} \ \vert \ -\pi < \textit{Im} \ z < \pi \}$.
 This logarithm is known as the principal logarithm.

 The answer is more involved in the real setting.
 A real matrix has a real logarithm if and only if it is invertible and each Jordan block belonging to a negative eigenvalue occurs an even number of times.
 If an invertible real matrix does not satisfy the condition with the Jordan blocks, then it has only non-real logarithms.
-This can already be seen in the scalar case: no branch of the logarithm can be real at -1.
-The existence of real matrix logarithms of real 2×2 matrices is considered in a later section.
+This can already be seen in the scalar case: no branch of the logarithm can be real at $-1$.
+The existence of real matrix logarithms of real $2 \times 2$ matrices is considered in a later section.